google/fonts/ofl/concertone/upstream_info.md

 ## How URL Found

 The repository URL `https://github.com/librefonts/concertone` was identified from the librefonts organization, which hosts mirrored source repositories for many early Google Fonts families.
-The source block was added in commit `9a14639f3` ("Add source blocks to 602 more METADATA.pb files") on the pending PR branch `sources_info_2026-02-25` (PR #10270).
-[PR #10270](https://github.com/google/fonts/pull/10270) has not yet been merged into main.

-The current METADATA.pb on main does not have a source block.
+The initial bulk PR [#10270](https://github.com/google/fonts/pull/10270) ("Add source blocks to 602 more METADATA.pb files", branch `sources_info_2026-02-25`, commit `9a14639f3`) was closed without merge.
+The follow-up [PR #10271](https://github.com/google/fonts/pull/10271), which split the changes into one commit per family on branch `sources_per_family_2026-02-26`, was merged on 2026-02-26; the Concert One source block was added by commit `56d250fda` in that PR.

 ## How Commit Determined